Transmission Control Protocol: TCP veto

 An attacker who can eavesdrop and predict the size of the next packet to be sent can cause the receiver to accept a malicious payload without disrupting the existing connection.
 The attacker injects a malicious packet with the sequence number and a payload size of the next expected packet.
-When the legitimate packet is ultimately received, it is found to have the same sequence number and length as a packet already received and is silently dropped as a normal duplicate packet—the legitimate packet is "vetoed" by the malicious packet.
+When the legitimate packet is ultimately received, it is found to have the same sequence number and length as a packet already received and is silently dropped as a normal duplicate packet—the legitimate packet is vetoed by the malicious packet.
 Unlike in connection hijacking, the connection is never desynchronized and communication continues as normal after the malicious payload is accepted.
-TCP veto gives the attacker less control over the communication, but makes the attack particularly resistant to detection.
-The large increase in network traffic from the ACK storm is avoided.
+TCP veto gives the attacker less control over the communication but makes the attack particularly resistant to detection.
 The only evidence to the receiver that something is amiss is a single duplicate packet, a normal occurrence in an IP network.
 The sender of the vetoed packet never sees any evidence of an attack.

-Another vulnerability is the TCP reset attack.

 TCP ports

-TCP and UDP use port numbers to identify sending and receiving application end-points on a host, often called Internet sockets.
-Each side of a TCP connection has an associated 16-bit unsigned port number (0-65535) reserved by the sending or receiving application.
-Arriving TCP packets are identified as belonging to a specific TCP connection by its sockets, that is, the combination of source host address, source port, destination host address, and destination port.
-This means that a server computer can provide several clients with several services simultaneously, as long as a client takes care of initiating any simultaneous connections to one destination port from different source ports.
+A TCP connection is identified by a four-tuple of the source address, source port, destination address, and destination port.
+Port numbers are used to identify different services, and to allow multiple connections between hosts.
+TCP uses 16-bit port numbers, providing 65,536 possible values for each of the source and destination ports.
+The dependency of connection identity on addresses means that TCP connections are bound to a single network path; TCP cannot use other routes that multihomed hosts have available, and connections break if an endpoint's address changes.

-Port numbers are categorized into three basic categories: well-known, registered, and dynamic/private.
-The well-known ports are assigned by the Internet Assigned Numbers Authority (IANA) and are typically used by system-level or root processes.
+Port numbers are categorized into three basic categories: well-known, registered, and dynamic or private.
+The well-known ports are assigned by the Internet Assigned Numbers Authority (IANA) and are typically used by system-level processes.
 Well-known applications running as servers and passively listening for connections typically use these ports.
 Some examples include: FTP (20 and 21), SSH (22), TELNET (23), SMTP (25), HTTP over SSL/TLS (443), and HTTP (80).
-Note, as of the latest standard, HTTP/3, QUIC is used as a transport instead of TCP.
-Registered ports are typically used by end user applications as ephemeral source ports when contacting servers, but they can also identify named services that have been registered by a third party.
-Dynamic/private ports can also be used by end user applications, but are less commonly so.
-Dynamic/private ports do not contain any meaning outside of any particular TCP connection.
+Registered ports are typically used by end-user applications as ephemeral source ports when contacting servers, but they can also identify named services that have been registered by a third party.
+Dynamic or private ports can also be used by end-user applications, however, these ports typically do not contain any meaning outside a particular TCP connection.

-Network Address Translation (NAT), typically uses dynamic port numbers, on the ("Internet-facing") public side, to disambiguate the flow of traffic that is passing between a public network and a private subnetwork, thereby allowing many IP addresses (and their ports) on the subnet to be serviced by a single public-facing address.
+Network Address Translation (NAT), typically uses dynamic port numbers, on the public-facing side, to disambiguate the flow of traffic that is passing between a public network and a private subnetwork, thereby allowing many IP addresses (and their ports) on the subnet to be serviced by a single public-facing address.